chopstix2594/ChopstixGZDoomLauncher/README.md

 # ChopstixGZDoomLauncher
-Launcher/wrapper/frontend thing to make it easier to set up multiplayer games in GZDoom Currently only a batch file for Windows
+Launcher/wrapper/frontend thing to make it easier to set up multiplayer games in GZDoom

+I made this for my dumbass friends who cant be bothered to learn CLI

+Currently only a batch file for Windows, I might make a bash script later

 **The launcher expects you to have the following WADS:**
 * The Ultimate Doom (DOOM.WAD)